-Mila Kunis and Ashton Kutcher Might Just Have the Sweetest Love Story
+Mila Kunis and Ashton Kutcher Have the Sweetest Love Story

 Until 2012.
 That's when Kunis found herself single right around the time Kutcher's divorce landed him in the middle of a Montana mountain range contemplating life.

-"I did no food, no drink—just water and tea," he shared with former Punk'd partner Dax Shepard on his Armchair Expert podcast this February.
+"I did no food, no drink—just water and tea," he shared with former Punk'd partner Dax Shepard on his Armchair Expert podcast in February 2018.
 And no technology, whatsoever.
 "I took all my computers away, my phone, my everything.
 I was there by myself, so there was no talking.
 I just had a notepad, a pen and water and tea—for a week," he continued.

 Alone with his thoughts, he reflected back on his series of failed unions.
 "I wrote down every single relationship that I had where I felt like there was some grudge or some anything, regret, anything," Kutcher explained.
 "And I wrote letters to every single person, and on day seven, I typed them all out and then sent them.
 I hand wrote them all and then typed them out and sent them."